flyteorg/flyteidl/protos/docs/admin/admin.rst

    :widths: auto

    "key", ":ref:`ref_string`", "", "Indicates an attribute to sort the response values.
 TODO(katrogan): Add string validation here.
 This should never be empty."
-   "direction", ":ref:`ref_flyteidl.admin.Sort.Direction`", "", "Indicates the direction to apply sort key for response values. +optional"
+   "direction", ":ref:`ref_flyteidl.admin.Sort.Direction`", "", "Indicates the direction to apply sort key for response values. &#43;optional"